 From here we define ourselves

-The University of Manitoba has thrived for over 138 years as a place where students come to learn and be inspired.
+The University of Manitoba has thrived for nearly 140 years as a place where students come to learn and be inspired.
 We offer more than 100 programs and most of our academic departments have graduate studies leading to master's or doctoral degrees.

 - Rady Faculty of Health Sciences: